It’s been a doozy of a week, attempting to unravel from what I was late to realize was not a healthy relationship.

 - Compartmentalization: Separating components of one’s life into different categories to prevent conflicting emotions.

 - Acting out: Coping with stress by engaging in actions rather than acknowledging and bearing certain feelings.
-For example, instead of telling someone that you are angry with them, you might yell at them or throw something against the wall.
+For example, instead of telling someone you are angry with them, you might yell at them or throw something against the wall.

 - Passive-aggression: Indirectly expressing anger.
-Instead of someone telling you that they are upset, they might give you the silent treatment or undermine or bad mouth you behind your back.
+Instead of someone telling you they are upset, they might give you the silent treatment or undermine or bad mouth you behind your back.

 Essential Oils for Navigating Defense Mechanisms

-This also means taking accountability and responsibility for your own health and releasing your “victim stories”—stories in which you feel powerless or taken advantage of by others.
-Victim stories can include feeling betrayed by your own bodies and powerless to change your circumstances.
+This also means taking accountability and responsibility for your health and releasing your “victim stories”—stories in which you feel powerless or taken advantage of by others.
+Victim stories can include feeling betrayed by your bodies and powerless to change your circumstances.

 READ THIS NEXT: Release Your Victim Story